The story of skin cancer in Australia began over 200 years ago when the first fair-skinned Europeans settled on the shores of Sydney Harbour in 1788.

 - spent lots of time in the sun, even if sunscreen was used.

 Non-melanoma skin cancer (NMSC)

 NMSC is the most common cancer in Australia.
 Cases of NMSC are not routinely reported to state and territory cancer registries however obtained from population surveys including Medicare records.
-It has recently been estimated that there are over 760,000 cases (treatments not people) of non melanoma skin cancers in 2010, this is equivalent to over 2000 treatments every day, and this figure is set to climb further before it declines.
+In 2014 there were close to a million (number of paid Medicare service, not people) non melanoma skin cancers treated.6 And this figure is set to climb further before it declines.
 NMSC is often self detected and are usually removed/treated in doctor’s surgeries.

 According to the AIHW statistics for 2007, despite the high incidence rate of non-melanoma skin cancer, the age-standardised mortality rates are relatively low at 8.5 per 100,000 population for males and 3.4 per 100,000 for females, compared with the high mortality rates of male lung cancer at 46.3 per 100,000 population, prostate cancer (31.0 per 100,000), and female breast cancer (22.1 per 100,000) (AIHW Cancer incidence projections, Australia 2011 to 2020.2012).